spack/spack/lib/spack/docs/site_configuration.rst

 later, so there is no need to fully concretize the spec when returning it.

-The ``DefaultConcretizer`` is intendend to provide sensible defaults for each policy, but there are certain choices that it can't know about.
+The ``DefaultConcretizer`` is intended to provide sensible defaults for each policy, but there are certain choices that it can't know about.
 For example, one site might prefer ``OpenMPI`` over ``MPICH``, or another might prefer an old version of some packages.
 These types